 Once in the U.S., she experienced the struggles that accompanied learning a new culture and language, which inspired her to volunteer to serve Milwaukee’s refugee community during high school.
 As a student ambassador and an ESL teacher assistant, she helped scholars complete school assignments and learn English.
 Helping the community in this way was rewarding and filled her with a sense of purpose, pride, and identity.
 She knew in order to someday support the refugee community as a social worker, she would have to earn her degree.

 When a College Possible coach came to her classroom to talk about the ways College Possible could support first-generation scholars through ACT prep, college selection, essays and scholarships, she applied without a second thought.
 Throughout high school she worked hard to get into college.
 By graduation, she had earned seven scholarships and joined programs like the MKE Scholars Program that would allow her to afford college and find additional support.
-The MKE Scholars Program is an exclusive program for UW-Milwaukee scholars who are also affiliated with a college success program like College Possible Milwaukee.
+The MKE Scholars Program is an exclusive program for UW-Milwaukee scholars who are also affiliated with a college success program like College Possible Wisconsin.

 As a first-year student at UW-Milwaukee, she immediately felt welcomed to the community.
 Over the summer, she participated in summer transition programming where she took two classes, got acclimated to campus, and met new friends before the fall semester.